adithkrishnaor/hn-scout-app/README.md

 Algorithm choices
 Used help from ai to get the idea

-Packages used
+Packages
 Just used lucid-react for icons

-Any AI tools you used
+Any AI tools you used :
 Claude to get the idea about the score and formula.